VAdamec/aquatemp/README.md

 Poll intervall for the app is 20s, so i recommend to not set this to lower value than 20s

+# Warmlink update
+- API calls from iOS app wireshark data, object camelcased, different auth URI

+## TODO
+- No idea about password hash mechanism yes - hash taken from wireshark and use as a password in settings
+- Some parameters doesn't exists, there are others which are not covered yet
+- No idea what should be used instead getFaultDataByDeviceCode (comment out for now)
+- climate.my_heatpump doesn't work

 ![plot](./example.png)